 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 - Call Bob Brown Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by a ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
 Replacing your compressor could cost as much as a downpayment on a new system.
 Actually, many people are forced to pick between installing a new system and repairing the old unit.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive repair.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.